 "Theresa" brings big grapes and bunches similar to those you'll find in a supermarket.
 Their optimal flavor and sweetness are achieved only in ideal locations and conditions and in very warm years.
 A worthwhile table grape for enthusiasts eager to experiment!

-"Theresa" is a late ripening Hungarian table grape bred from "Eger 2" x "Olympia" and has particularly large berries.
-This fungus-tolerant variety likes to be on sunny south to west facing walls without much shade.
+"Theresa" is a late-ripening Hungarian table grape bred from "Eger 2" x "Olympia" with particularly large grapes.
+Fungus-tolerant, this variety likes sunny south / west-facing walls or slopes with minimal shade.
 It can be grown in rows or against a wall.
-Moderately suitable as a staked freestanding plant (i.e. without a wall) and for pergola greening in a sunny position, sheltered from wind, up to about 150 metres high.
-On house façades, even up to 350 m high.
-Due to the late ripening, damage from wasps is hardly a problem.
-This grape is ideal for heavily frequented areas like house entrances.
+Conditionally suitable as a staked freestanding plant (i.e. without a wall) and for pergola greening -- if it gets enough sun and is protected from wind.
+Can be grown at altitudes up to 150 m, and when trellised on a facade- up to 350 m.
+Due to its late ripening, damage from wasps is rarely a problem.
+Ideal for heavily frequented areas like house entrances.

-As of the 2nd or 3rd year: very large bunches, 20-30 cm long, loosely branched, particularly beautiful-- an absolute 'show off' grape ("like the ones you'll find in the supermarket").
+From the 2nd or 3rd year: very large bunches, 20 - 30 cm long, loosely branched, especially beautiful ~ a 'showcase' grape ("like the ones you'll find in the supermarket").
 Be careful not to keep too many bunches per vine shoot.
 The fruit needs a lot of initial thinning and later, moderate thinning as needed.

 Yellow-green to grey-yellow; at full maturity also yellow with a touch of pink, ellipsoidal, 2 - 3 cm, tartish-sweet to very fruity and sweet; taste improves continuously during the long ripening process.
 Very few pips.